- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Is the Nauru ECRCP a legitimate, government-run programme?

 Yes.
 The Nauru Economic and Climate Resilience Citizenship Programme is established under Act No. 15 of 2024, legislated by the Government of Nauru.
 Every application is subject to Cabinet-level approval — the highest executive level of the Nauru government.
-The programme's official website is ecrcp.gov.nr.
-Mirabello Consultancy engages only with the programme's authorised international agent channel.
+The programme is managed by the global passport mobility index & Partners as the licensed Nauru Program Office.
+The official website is ecrcp.gov.nr.
+Mirabello Consultancy engages only with the programme's authorised channels.

-What does the USD 90,000 introductory price include?
+What does the USD 90,000 Iruwa Initiative contribution include?

 The USD 90,000 is the contribution amount payable to the Nauru ECRCP fund by the principal applicant.
-In addition, a USD 5,000 application fee applies, bringing the total for a single applicant to approximately USD 101,000 before professional advisory fees.
-The introductory price is valid for applications submitted before 30 June 2026.
+In addition, a USD 5,000 application fee and USD 6,000 due diligence fee apply, bringing the total for a single applicant to approximately USD 101,000 before professional advisory fees.
+The Iruwa Initiative rate is valid for applications submitted by 31 December 2026.

 Does Nauru citizenship allow entry to the Schengen Area or the United States without a visa?

 No. The Nauru passport does not provide visa-free access to the Schengen Area, the United States, the United Kingdom, or Canada.
-Investors who require these destinations without a visa should consider Caribbean programmes such as Dominica or St. Kitts and Nevis, which do provide Schengen visa-free access.
+Investors who require these destinations without a visa should consider Caribbean programmes such as Dominica ($200,000) or St. Kitts and Nevis ($250,000), which provide Schengen, UK, and in Grenada's case, US E-2 treaty access.

 Is there a physical residency requirement for Nauru CBI?